BPerezLamarque/ABDOMEN/README.md

     <img src="https://github.com/BPerezLamarque/ABDOMEN/blob/main/example/plot_ABDOMEN/results_covariances_run_Cetartiodactyla_bacterial_orders_signif.png" width="350">
 </p>
 <p align="center">
     <b>Figure 6: Estimated covariances between bacterial order in the gut microbiota of Cetartiodactyla (off-diagonal elements of R; mean of the posterior distribution).
-All covariances are represented in (a), while only significant ones are in (b; a significant covariance means that 0 is not in its 95% CI - many covariances are not significant here because the dataset is too small).</b>
+All covariances are represented in (a), while only significant ones are in (b).
+A significant covariance means that 0 is not in its 95% CI - many covariances are not significant here because the dataset is too small.</b>
 </p>